Explore the East Coast

 Accommodation: Copthorne Solway Park Hotel, Masterton – 2 nights

 Today we enjoy a later start as today is going to be a late night but also a day with spectacular sights!
 We travel to the coast to the popular seaside resort of Castlepoint.
-With its fossil-rich limestone reef, lighthouse and magnificent 162 metre high Castle Rock, Castlepoint is one of the most spectacular sites along the Wairarapa coastline.
+With its fossil-rich limestone reef, lighthouse and magnificent 162-metre high Castle Rock, Castlepoint is one of the most spectacular sites along the Wairarapa coastline.
 The area was named in 1770 by Captain Cook, who observed that Castle Rock resembled the battlements of a castle.
 The reef, lagoon, sand dunes and Castle Rock are all part of Castlepoint Scenic Reserve.
-There is a short walk to explore Lighthouse Walk (30 minutes return) for those who would like some exercise.
+There is a short walk to explore Lighthouse Walk (30-minutes return) for those who would like some exercise.
 Castlepoint's beach is often visited by dolphins and fur seals.
 Look also for sea birds - white-fronted terns, red-billed gulls and black shags inhabit the south end of the reef; reef herons and black-backed gulls nest on the sheer cliffs of Castle Rock.
 A picnic lunch will be arranged for you to enjoy.
-Those who want a swim, remember to pack your togs.
-Stop through the tiny historic settlement of Tinui en route from Castlepoint.
-Time will be allowed to browse the Tinui Craft Store and Museum for a look at life for the early wool traders.
 We retrace our steps back to our Masterton accommodation for dinner then this evening we visit Stonehenge – or at least Stonehenge Aotearoa - where you can learn about the sky and the earth on a Star Safari!

-Travelling south today via the quaint towns of Carterton and Greytown, our first stop is to visit the Fell Museum.
+Travelling south today our first stop will be Greytown to explore the town which has beautifully restored Victorian wooden buildings which now house stylish and interesting specialty stores.
+We then travel to Featherston to visit the Fell Museum.
 The fascinating history of the Rimutaka Incline and its Fell locomotives is recalled with photographs, models, memorabilia films and the spectacular audio-visual presentation "Rimutaka 1949".
 Step back in time and experience a unique aspect of New Zealand's railway heritage!
-This afternoon we travel over the Rimutaka Hill, and through the Hutt Valley in Wellington.
-On arrival we enjoy an afternoon orientation tour of the Capital City before arriving into our accommodation.
+This afternoon we travel over the Rimutaka Hill, and through the Hutt Valley, where we will stop at Westfield Queensgate to purchase lunch (own cost) and browse the shopping mall.
+On arrival in Wellington we enjoy an afternoon orientation tour of the capital city before arriving into our accommodation.
+Dinner tonight will be at our hotel.

 Accommodation: James Cook Grand Chancellor Hotel – 2 nights